 (a) “Xtreme” means Xtreme Networks Limited;

-(c) “Agreement” includes these Standard Terms and Conditions and has the meaning given to it by clause 61;
+(d) “Agreement” includes these Standard Terms and Conditions and has the meaning given to it by clause 69;

-(e) “Services” means any goods or services offered by Xtreme and accepted by the Customer, and further means (but is not limited to):
+(g) “Services” means any Goods or Services, and/or Supplementary Service offered by Xtreme and accepted by the Customer in any correspondence;

 SERVICES TO BE PROVIDED